novayo/LeetCode/1197_Minimum_Knight_Moves/README.md

 * Memory Usage: 76.9 MB, less than 8.52% of Python3 online submissions for Minimum Knight Moves.

 > bfs + memo

+---

+try_3.py:

+* Runtime: 1838 ms, faster than 66.12% of Python3 online submissions for Minimum Knight Moves.
+* Memory Usage: 26.4 MB, less than 64.13% of Python3 online submissions for Minimum Knight Moves.

+> transfer the point into first quadrant